RaveP21/RaveP21.github.io/docs/implementation.md

 To handle this, the system uses fallback logic and dynamically selects usable numeric values, though this may not always represent the most meaningful metric.

 ### Configuration Data
-The system uses a configuration mapping object (pissbot) that links each tag ID to a specific API endpoint.
-This allows dynamic dataset selection based on user input and acts as the core mechanism connecting frontend interaction to backend data retrieval.
+The configuration of mapping used by the system is the (pissbot).
+In it, there is a unique mapping between the ID of the tag and the respective API URL.
+This mapping will enable the dynamic selection of datasets depending on the user’s choice.

 ## Project Structure
-TODO: Provide an outline of the project folder structure and the role of each file within it. provide a table listing the number of jslint warnings/reports for each module.

 ### Folder Structure
 <img width="750" height="750" alt="image" src="https://github.com/user-attachments/assets/bae9d3b5-2e42-4fd6-8609-3cf861948f45" />